 As audio technology has continued to mature and evolve, we now live in an age where an even better listening experience is possible.
 The next big leap in audio technology has arrived: high-resolution audio, or hi-res audio.

-In this article, we’ll explain the basics behind hi-res audio, and discuss the benefits of listening to your favorite music in this exciting new format.
+In this article, we’ll explain the basics behind hi-res audio, and discuss the benefits of listening to your favourite music in this exciting new format.

 What is High-Resolution Audio?